Once Upon A Time In Hollywood vs. The Real Bruce Lee

 Lee is arguably the first Hollywood action star—of any race—who established the template and platform for the careers of Hollywood action stars since his time, including Chuck NorrisSteven SeagalArnold SchwarzeneggerClaude Van DammeSylvester Stallone, and Jackie Chan.

-· Be Water My Friend: Empty your mind.
+• Be Water My Friend: Empty your mind.
 Be formless, shapeless, like water.
 You put water into a cup, it becomes the cup.
 You put water into a bottle, it becomes the bottle.
 You put it into a teapot, it becomes the teapot.
 Now water can flow or it can crash.
 Be water, my friend.

-· Using No Way as Way: Having No Limitation As Limitation.
+• Using No Way as Way: Having No Limitation as Limitation.

-· Always be yourself; express yourself; have faith in yourself: When I look around, I always learn something and that is to be always yourself, and to express yourself, to have faith in yourself.
+• Always be yourself; express yourself; have faith in yourself: When I look around, I always learn something and that is to be always yourself, and to express yourself, to have faith in yourself.
 Do not go out and look for a successful personality and duplicate it.
-Start from the very root of your being, which is “How can I be me?”
+Start from the very root of your being, which is: “How can I be me?”

-· Under the sky, under the heavens, there is but one family.
+• Under the sky, under the heavens, there is but one family.

-· Be a practical dreamer backed by action.
+• Be a practical dreamer backed by action.

-· If there is a God, he is within.
+• If there is a God, He is within.
 You don’t ask God to give you things, you depend on God for your inner theme.

-· To change with change is the changeless state.
+• To change with change is the changeless state.

-· Research your own experience.
+• Research your own experience.
 Absorb what is useful.
 Reject what is useless.
 Add what is essentially your own.

-· Walk On!: When life gives you obstacles, you must summon the courage and Walk On!
+• Walk On!: When life gives you obstacles, you must summon the courage and Walk On!

-The esoteric nature of his philosophies are perhaps the very reason why depictions of Lee in the West have often fallen short of the creative master, who has served multiple generations of actors, filmmakers, and fans—by changing their perceptions of what is possible.
+The esoteric nature of his philosophies is perhaps the very reason why depictions of Lee in the West have often fallen short of the creative master, who has served multiple generations of actors, filmmakers, and fans—by changing their perceptions of what is possible.

 While his insights lend themselves to perfectly quotable platitudes and internet memes, they have not necessarily been fully understood by mass culture, and arguably, Tarantino’s misrepresentation of Lee’s actual persona further complicates that possibility, until, hopefully, newer depictions are created, which dare to delve into who he really was at a much deeper level.

-In breaking through the barriers of systematic racism in Hollywood, Lee’s story is one that defied the cultural limitations of his time and continues to speak to us today as an example of human and artistic excellence.
+In breaking through the barriers of systemic racism in Hollywood, Lee’s story is one that defied the cultural limitations of his time and continues to speak to us today as an example of human and artistic excellence.

 However, Lee was not a perfect human being.
 As a teenager, he picked street fights and admitted: